Posted by: Karthik Aghoram, Professor of Biological Sciences; Director, Pre-Health Post Baccalaureate Program

 Almost all health professionals complete a bachelor’s degree before entering a health professional school for advanced doctoral or master’s degrees.
 All of these programs require a strong foundation in the sciences, as well as communication, psychology, and the humanities.

 You must demonstrate a strong commitment to your academics by excelling in a rigorous and diverse course load.
 Admissions committees at health profession schools assess this commitment by considering your overall undergraduate GPA and performance in prescribed prerequisite courses.
 Some professions such as medical, dental, pharmacy, and optometry also require strong performances on specialized admissions tests that test the students’ knowledge and critical thinking skills.

-With a few exceptions, like physician assistant programs, there are no set number of hours or types of experiences.
-You should find your own passion and immerse yourself in service so that it’s clear to the admissions committees that you have a strong understanding of the nature of the profession, and demonstrate a high level of commitment to serving others.
+With a few exceptions, like physician assistant programs, there is no set number of hours or types of experiences.
+You should find your passion and immerse yourself in service so that it’s clear to the admissions committees that you have a strong understanding of the nature of the profession, and demonstrate a high level of commitment to serving others.

 A competent healthcare professional must communicate effectively with team members and patients.
 They must be able to relate to people from diverse backgrounds, ages, and cultures.

 You acquire and practice these skills by participating in student clubs or honor societies and by seeking out leadership roles in these organizations.
 The organization doesn’t need to be directly related to healthcare – for example, a pre-medical student may take up a leadership role in student government or an event (like Cornhuskin’ at Meredith) to demonstrate communication and leadership skills.
 Again, you discover and follow your interests.